lightmotive/ankiTypebox/README.md

 ***

-## Coming to the Anki Add-on library soon...
+## Coming to the Anki Add-on library soon

 Because the original add-on is no longer maintained, I intend to publish this as a separate add-on in the near-future, then maintain it as long as I have the time.
 Until then, you can copy the code here into your local Anki addons folder for local use (the add-on will only be available on the device to which you copy the files).
 If you'd like to do that: